Facial symmetry: Anatomy and definition

+Magnitude across the face and development

+On average, the aurofacial asymmetry is slightly larger for the eyes than for the nose, as shown by the figure.

+In humans asymmetric growth leads to a gradual reduction of the aurofacial asymmetry.
+As shown in the graph, the asymmetry decreases from about 2° at birth to about 0.5° in adults.

+Theory and evolution

+The aurofacial asymmetry was discovered after it was predicted by the axial twist theory.
+According to the theory the facial asymmetry is related to the Yakovlevian torque of the cerebrum, asymmetric heart and bowels and the spine.
+It is predicted to be common in vertebrates, but this has never been tested.

+The axial twist occurs in the early embryo.
+Shortly after the neurulation, the anterior head region makes a half-turn around the body axis in anti-clockwise direction (looking from tail to head), whereas the rest of the body (except heart and bowels) make a half-turn in clockwise direction.
+Since the axial twist is located between the ear-region and the forebrain-face-region, it is predicted that the face grows from the left to the midline, as is indeed the case.

 Fluctuating asymmetry

 Fluctuating asymmetry is the non-systematic variation of individual facial landmarks with respect to the facial midline, i.e., the line perpendicular to the line through the eyes, which crosses the tip of the nose and the chin.

 A wide variety of methods have been used to examine the claim that facial symmetry plays a role in judgments of beauty.
 Blending of multiple faces to create a composite and face-half mirroring have been among the techniques used.

 Conclusions derived from face mirroring, however, have been called into question, because it has been shown that mirroring face-halves creates artificial features.
 For example, if the nose of an individual is slightly bent to the right side, then mirroring the right side of the face will lead to an over-sized nose, while mirroring the left side will lead to an unnaturally small nose.

 Attractiveness

 Facial symmetry has been found to increase ratings of attractiveness in human faces.
 More symmetrical faces are perceived as more attractive in both males and females, although facial symmetry plays a larger role in judgments of attractiveness concerning female faces.

-While studies employing the composite faces produced results that indicate that more symmetrical faces are perceived as more attractive, studies applying the face-half mirroring technique have indicated that humans prefer slight asymmetry.
-Also, studies have shown that nearly symmetrical faces are considered highly attractive as compared to asymmetrical ones.
-The symmetry of the nose seems to be more important than that of the lips.
+Studies have shown that nearly symmetrical faces are considered highly attractive as compared to asymmetrical ones.